hypetrainai/hypetrain/celeste/README.md

 Questions:

+* Is the output parameterization reasonable?
+Other possibilities:
+** `2^num_buttons` softmax.
+** Encoding direction pairs separately (8 directions) with a softmax over them.
+** Hierarchical prediction model -- predict actions like jump or dash first, then feed it back into the model for prediction directions.
 * Do we do fixed episode length?
 Or continue until death/target is reached with a cap?
 * Should distance to target be included in the reward?
 How to weight this value?
 * How to compute the advantage baseline?